 Fun for the Whole Family (and Fido!)

-With the Lehigh River on our western edge and the Delaware River on our eastern edge, plus plenty of lakes and waterways in between, the Poconos is a picture-perfect destination for canoeing and kayaking, thrilling whitewater rafting expeditions or just a lazy day tubing or relaxing by the water's edge.
+With the Lehigh River on the western edge of our region and the Delaware River on the eastern edge, plus plenty of lakes and waterways in between, the Poconos is a picture-perfect destination for canoeing and kayaking, thrilling whitewater rafting expeditions or just a lazy day tubing or relaxing by the water's edge.
 But the splash-worthy attractions don't stop there.
 You'll find some of the largest and most impressive indoor and outdoor waterpark resorts in the country in our area.
-Surf the FlowRiders, float in the wave pools, or even try America's first virtual reality waterslide.
+Surf the FlowRiders, float in the lazy rivers, or even try America's first virtual reality waterslide.

 When it comes to family fun in the Poconos, four-legged family members are welcome too!
 You'll find lots of dog-friendly hotels, restaurants and attractions where your pet is welcome to come along for a hike, an ice cream cone or even to stay for the night!